 Market Risk: What You Don't Know Can Hurt You

-The recent decline in the Chinese stock market was quickly felt the world over, sending other markets tumbling and spiking volatility.
+The vote by Britain to leave the European Union was quickly felt the world over, creating market uncertainty and spiking volatility.

 Most investors know that investing involves risks as well as rewards and that, generally speaking, the higher the risk, the greater the potential reward.
 While it is important to consider the risks in the context of a specific investment or asset class, it is equally critical that investors consider market risk.